aws-samples/amazon-personalize-samples/diagnose/README.md

 For users with long histories, it is often useful to group user histories into short sessions, within each of which the users tend to keep similar interests.
 We use time-delta to decide the begin-of-session (BoS) signals.
-Our [research paper](https://openreview.net/forum?id=ByzxsrrkJ4) shows that these signals significantly improve recommendation quality.
+Our research paper [1] shows that these signals significantly improve recommendation quality.
 The following plot shows the power-law distribution of the time-deltas between all pairs of adjacent activities.

 ![time-delta.png](imgs/time-delta.png "Example time-delta plot.")